marcou-andrew/CX4640Project/README.md

 </div>
 we are always taught to "carry the one".
 This refers to the fact that the addition taking place in a specific column runs out of integers 1-9, and must pass a value of 1 to the next column to the left, meaning a "movement up" in order of magnitude.
 The process for subtraction is also very similar in base-10.

 Multiplication also operates in a simple manner.
 Multiplication is carried out column by column, and multiplying values in more left-ward columns will cause a shift in the magnitude of the product by a power of 10.
-Nuumbers are still "carried" and added to their respective columns similar to addition.
+Numbers are still "carried" and added to their respective columns similar to addition.
 For example:
 <div align="center">

 |   |   |   |   |   |   |